 In a world that’s being “eaten by technology,” we have come to rely too heavily on engineering as a golden hammer.
 Engineering is critical.
 It is essential.
 But, it is not enough.

-Product Management, on the other hand, is even more critical, but, unlike Engineering, is a rarely understood discipline.
+Product Management, on the other hand, is even more critical.
+Unlike Engineering, however, Product Management is a rarely understood discipline.